Kelvin Thomas says Oxford United would not have turned down bids for James Constable if they were looking to sell their leading scorer.

 “We are not the type of club that is going to turn round and say that none of our players are for sale,” Thomas said.

 “Other clubs are in a position where they can turn down big offers for players, and we are not in that position.
-But we are also not in the position where we have to accept any offer that comes in for our players.
+But we are also not in the position where we have to accept any offer that comes in

 “If good enough money comes in for players, we will consider the offer.